 So it’s a very powerful thing.
 And Rosetta Stone is one of the best ways to recreate that experience of actually being in Russia.

 #2 Using visual and audio together for learning

 Another thing that will work very well for ingraining vocabulary and phrases into your memory is the use of audio + visual.
 That means that as you hear specific phrases, you will see the picture that is associated with it.
 So you’re engaging several parts of your brain.
 And the more active your brain is when learning something, the better it will be stored in your long-term memory.
 Here is a video of how the program works – check it out and see if you enjoy it

 #3 There is no English to fall back on

 I review a lot of Russian products on this site and one thing that I really like in this Rosetta Stone Russian review is that there *is no English to fall back on*.
 That is one of the reasons the program gets quite some hate in other reviews.
 However, I think it’s a very well thought of decision by the makers.

 It does take some time to get used to.
 And many people are losing their critical thinking and problem-solving skills because they look even the smallest things up on Google instead of thinking for themselves.
 But if you like to actually use your brain a little bit – and are alright with not understanding a word for some time – and then experiencing this aha moment when it finally clicks after a couple of sessions is a very rewarding feeling.

 So, let me repeat.
 The program uses only Russian.
 So you’re going to have to do some mental gymnastics at the same time.
-But the more you have to think about the new words and phrases you’re learning – the better and faster you’ll speak Russian.
+But the more you have to think about the new words and phrases you’re learning – the better and faster you will speak Russian.